maxkapur/jekyll-related/README.md

 - Modify your post layout [like this example in the demo site](./dogfood/_layouts/post.html) to use the '{% related %}` tag.
 This inserts an `<ol class="related-post-list">` with the related post titles, links, and dates as list elements.
+As an easter egg, the links show the  <span title="Like this: 849">similarity score in the hover text.</span>
 - Create your own template if you want to tweak the list appearance more precisely.
 The [Liquid template](./lib/jekyll/related.html) used by the `{% related %}` tag should get you started.

 You may configure the following options in your site's `_config.yml`; the values below are the defaults: